It’s been a quiet week. Though, not exactly short of incidences to chew on.

 It’s good thing.
 But such unification would only come after much conflict and possibly, bloodshed.
 Considering the latter, maybe it’s not something that should be hoped for at all.

-I’ve left various comments about this fracas on social media.
+I’ve left several comments about this fracas on social media.
 But I still feel compelled to say something about it on my own blog.

-During the earliest years of my design agency, I was regularly called for sales meetings, only to be told after I turn up that I should be doing FREE WORK.
+During the earliest years of my graphic design agency, I was regularly called for sales meetings, only to be told after I turned up that I should be doing FREE WORK.
 You know, for publicity, for portfolio growing, because “we will remember you in the future when we grow international.”

 In 2003, a HR company manager actually sent two staff to my office, then yelled at me over the phone for not agreeing to design her name cards for FREE.
 The best part of this incident was that the manager refused to let her staff leave even after I got blunt.
 She simply could not accept that my company, as a business entity, required PAYMENT for WORK.

 Moreover, I feel the dude is now milking the incident for publicity.
 Everything he did beyond the first letter feels to be a stunt.
 IMO, this makes him way more obnoxious than the people he condemned, especially with his latest get-back.
-The way I see it, he should be the one getting a hefty publicity bill, not the other way around.
+The way I see it, he’s the one who should be paying a hefty bill for publicity, not the other way around.
 For his information, video views are worth money nowadays.
 Potentially, lots of money too.
 (Isn’t he billing for that himself?)
-What a ridiculous line he included in his latest gimmick.
+What a terribly ridiculous line he included in his latest gimmick.

 … 66 %, 67 %. … One’s being installed as I’m typing this.